oscar-system/oscar-website/install.md

 Pkg.add(PackageSpec(url="https://github.com/oscar-system/Polymake.jl", rev="master" ))
 {% endhighlight %}

+If you have your own copy of GAP installed, and compiled it against your Julia, you can tell the GAP.jl installation to use this GAP by setting the `GAPROOT` environment variable to the GAP directory.

 If you have your own recent polymake installed, you can tell Polymake.jl to use it by setting the `POLYMAKE_CONFIG` environment variable to your `polymake-config` executable.
 If you do not have a recent polymake, do not worry.
 Polymake.jl will download it for you.